ICCME 2025 Keynote Speakers

 Title Materials Space-Tectonics: A Conceptual Paradigm for Creating Second-Generation Porous Materials

 Abstract Different types of inorganic nanomaterials have been designed by using various methods including sol-gel, electrochemical/chemical reduction, calcination, hydrothermal reaction, etc. The dimensionality of these nanomaterials (x, y, z) can be classified as zero-dimensional (0D), one-dimensional (1D), two-dimensional (2D), or three-dimensional (3D), respectively.
 Accordingly, for 0D nanomaterials dimensions are measured on the nanoscale (< 100 nm for each dimension).
 0D nanomaterials, for example nanoparticles (or sometimes, nanocrystals), most commonly have isotropic morphologies where the usually thermodynamically stable planes of lower reactivity are exposed at the nanoparticles’ surfaces.
 For 1D nanomaterials, a single dimension is extended beyond the nanoscale.
 This class of nanomaterials includes nanotubes, nanorods, and nanowires.
 In contrast to 0D and 1D nanomaterials, 2D nanomaterials have recently attracted great interest for the next generation of promising.
 However, such 2D materials are often formed by stacking/assembly, processes that vastly reduce their active surface areas, and negatively affects their performance in potential applications.
 Despite recent and significant advances in inorganic nanomaterials of different dimensionalities, we still remain active in making substantial efforts to develop new nanomaterials to help address energy- and environmental-related issues.
 Our group is fully aware of the serious limitations of the currently available materials’ designs.
 The continued use of the current nanomaterials design paradigm based on traditional 0D, 1D, 2D nanomaterials obscures the innovative approaches required to address the aforementioned serious issues.
 Therefore, we have developed a new conceptual paradigm “materials space-tectonics” which is defined as the creation of novel mesoporous/nanoporous materials with precisely controlled internal space (or pore size), composition, and morphology with the assistance of nanomaterials informatics to optimize their functional applications.
-We will present our recent advance on nanoarchitectural chemistry.

 Keynote Speaker #2